-I’m going to talk you through the challenges we faced migrating from a third-party chat to a custom XMPP-based messaging solution for our client, Forward Health, a UK based messaging solution for healthcare.
+I’m going to talk you through the challenges we faced migrating from a third-party chat to a custom XMPP-based messaging solution for our client, Forward Health, a UK-based messaging solution for healthcare.
 This article will cover the reasons for migrating, our expectations versus the realities of implementation, and the challenge of building additional functionalities.

 Where we started

 Forward Health, our client, wanted to build a mobile communications application for healthcare workers in the UK, including chat functionality.
 As a startup, they wanted to show their working product quickly.
-At the same time, the messaging had to be reliable, robust and able to send sensitive patients’ data securely.
+At the same time, the messaging had to be reliable, robust and able to send sensitive patient data securely.
 To achieve this, we decided to use one of the available third-party solutions for chat functionality.

-Chat functionality is not a trivial thing.
-Especially when it is aimed to support the healthcare industry.
+Chat functionality is not a trivial thing, especially when it is aimed to support the healthcare industry.
 As the app grew, we encountered more edge cases and some bugs on the library side that the third-party was unwilling to work on.
 Additionally, Forward Health wanted to add new features that weren’t supported by the third-party library.
 Switching to a custom solution was the next step.

 That’s when we started working with MongooseIM.
 MIM is an open source solution based upon the well-established XMPP protocol.
-We worked with an external company Erlang Solutions Limited to set up our backend and support with implementing custom solutions.
+We worked with an external company Erlang Solutions Limited to set up our backend and provide support with implementing custom solutions.

 On the client side (Android, iOS) there were some low-level SDKs.
-Unfortunately, they were only acting as a layer that enabled communication with MongooseIM and some of its pluggable modules called XEPs (XMPP Extension Protocol responsible, among others, for sending push notifications for every message).
+Unfortunately, they were only acting as a layer that enabled communication with MongooseIM and some of its pluggable modules called XEPs (XMPP Extension Protocol responsible, among other things, for sending push notifications for every message).
 The whole architecture for message handling, storing and querying messages, had to be implemented by our team.

 What came to our rescue was the third-party library that we had used previously.
 It had a very well-thought-through API, so we made our solution work in a similar way.
-We’ve separated XMPP specific code into our internal SDK with the interface corresponding to one from the previous solution.
+We separated XMPP specific code into our internal SDK with the interface corresponding to one from the previous solution.
 This resulted in only a few changes in our application code after migration.